andy-x-li/Hang-Time/README.md

 # Hang-Time

-A game I programmed called Hang Time for a CS class at UChicago.
+A game I programmed called Hang Time as part of a project for a CS class at UChicago.

 The goal was the recreate a game our professor tasked us individually with.